On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data

 \footskip=0pt \footnotesep=2pt \oldsection\section

 \thesection{\arabic{section}} \theequation{\thesection.\arabic{equation}} [section] [section] [section] [section] [section] [section] [section] [section]

 \centerline {\bf Abstract} 0.3 true cm

-In this paper, we establish the global existence of smooth solutions to the 2-dimensional (2D) compressible isentropic irrotational Euler equations for Chaplygin gases with the short pulse initial data introduced by Christodoulou.
-This is related to the Majda's conjecture on the non-formation of shock waves of solutions from smooth initial data for multi-dimensional nonlinear symmetric systems which are totally linearly degenerate.
-The main ingredients of our analysis consist of showing the positivity of the inverse foliation density near the outermost conic surface for all time and solving a global Goursat problem inside the outermost cone.
-To overcome the difficulties due to the slower time decay rate of the solutions to the 2D wave equation and the largeness of the solution, we introduce some new auxiliary energies.
-It is noted that the methods and results in the paper can be extended to general 2D quasilinear wave equations satisfying corresponding null conditions for short pulse initial data.
+This paper establishes the global existence of smooth solutions to the 2D isentropic and irrotational Euler equations for Chaplygin gases with a general class of short pulse initial data, which, in particular, resolves in this special case, the Majda's conjecture on the non-formation of shock waves of solutions from smooth initial data for multi-dimensional nonlinear symmetric systems which are totally linearly degenerate.
+Comparing to the 4D case, the major difficulties in this paper are caused by the slower time decay and the largeness of the solutions to the 2D quasilinear wave equation, some new auxiliary energies and multipliers are introduced to overcome these difficulties.